LibertyDSNP/spec/pages/DSNP/Types/Update.md

 - MUST NOT refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890)
 - Resource MUST one of the supported [Activity Content](../../ActivityContent/Overview.md) Types
 - MUST use one of the supported URL Schemes

-### signature

-- MUST be an [Announcement Signature](../Signatures.md) over the all fields except this signature field
-- MUST be the signature of the `fromId` user